 - Take Desogen by mouth with or without food.

-- If you are also taking colesevelam, take it at least 4 hours before taking Desogen.
+- If you are also taking colesevelam, take it at least 4 hours before or after taking Desogen.

 - Talk with your doctor about how you should start to take your first pack of Desogen.
 If you begin to take Desogen during the first 24 hours of your period, you do not need to use an extra form of birth control.
 If you begin to take Desogen on the Sunday after your period starts, you will need to use an extra form of birth control (eg, condoms) for 7 days after you start taking Desogen.